maccuci/maccuci/README.md

 ### About Me
 <div align="center">
   <p style="font-size: 16px;">Hey there!
 My name is Antônio Gabriel and I'm a FullStack Developer, Software Engineer, and hopeful Data Analyst based in Brazil.
-I dig coding in Java, JavaScript, TypeScript, Python, and dabbling in Rust (and I love it!).</p>
+I dig coding in Java, JavaScript, TypeScript, Python.
+And I learning Rust and Elixir.</p>
 </div>

  ### 🚀 Projects